truechain/truechain-engineering-code/README.md

 ## Building the source

-Building geth requires both a Go (version 1.7 or later) and a C compiler.
+Building getrue requires both a Go (version 1.7 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make geth
+    make getrue

 or, to build the full suite of utilities:

     make all

-The execuable command geth will be found in the `cmd` directory.
+The execuable command getrue will be found in the `cmd` directory.

-## Running geth
+## Running getrue

 ### Defining the private genesis state